 SPIRONOLACTONE (speer on oh LAK tone) treats high blood pressure and heart failure.
 It may also be used to reduce swelling related to heart, kidney, or liver disease.
 It helps your kidneys remove more fluid and salt from your blood through the urine without losing too much potassium.
 It belongs to a group of medications called diuretics.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Aldactone

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-How should I use this medicine?
+How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.